kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/01-adding-and-counting-notes.md

         + Goes inside NoteList
             * Shows things like:
                 - filtering options
-                - our button for adding a new note
+                - Our button for adding a new note

 ## `NoteList`
 * Will be Stateless functional component
 * Will use `createContainer()`

+`NoteList.js`

 ```
 import React from 'react';